 When a customer orders something from you, they expect to be kept informed at every step of the way.
-But manually testing something as complex as an end-to-end delivery process takes a huge amount of time and overlooks the fact that a seemingly unrelated code change could silently leave customers confused and dissatisfied.
+However, manually testing something as complex as an end-to-end delivery process takes a huge amount of time and overlooks the fact that a seemingly unrelated code change could silently leave customers confused and dissatisfied.

 That’s where automation steps in.
 With Selenium and Mailosaur, you can automate the whole testing process, ensuring that every order confirmation, notification and update is accurately delivered and validated, freeing you up to focus on other critical testing tasks.